neloefm1/SenseFOG-Documentation/README.md

 - [ ] Overall study goal:
       We set out to study the neuronal and neuromuscular basis of freezing of gait (FoG) events in Parkinson's disease (PD) patients while walking by taking advantage of subthalamic sensing technology and ambulatory EMG recordings.
 To differentiate these from events of voluntary stopping, we also recoding stopping events in PD patients.
-- [ ] Description of the contents of the dataset
-- [ ] Quality assessment of the data

 ## Methods
 ### Subjects
 12 patients with idiopathi Parkinson's disease who had previously undergone bilateral STN-DBS surgery and were implanted with the Medtronic Percept impulse generator were studied.